MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Double-Query/README.md

 ## Tasks

-Use SQL queries to display each set of required details, with appropriate aliases.

 Create SQL queries to display the required details.
 An alias should be used to display a meaningful heading for any computed values displayed.